JRHB314/VBCS-Integration/README.md

 In the next row, drag a Panel.
 By default, it fills the page horizontally, but this isn't what we want.
 We also can't drag the component to resize it the way we can most components.
 Go to the Code view and find the `oj-panel` div.
 You'll see something that says "oj-sm-12 oj-md-12".
 These indicate the how many columns the component should take up for "small" and "medium" views of the page.
 For this we will be working with medium screens, so change oj-md to oj-md-5. <br>
 ![](/images/4-11.png)<br>
 <br>
 Inside the panel, at the very left, drag on a Heading component.
 Drag the slider bar under the General tab so that it is only H4.
-Call this "Username".
+Call this "Username".<br>
 ![](/images/4-12.png)<br>
 <br>
 Now let's add a picture.
 This will be the searched user's profile picture.
 Drag and drop an Image component into the left side of the panel underneath Username.
 Drag an edge so it becomes four columns wide.
 In the General tab on the right, set width and height to 100.
 Next to the image we want to have three rows, so drag on a Flex Container object.
 Make sure it is only three columns wide.
 Drag and drop three Text components inside this container so that they are stack vertically.
 Name the first "Followers:", the second "Following:", and the third "Mutuals:". <br>